 The Smith Story Cabernet Franc is a sure-footed expression of Sonoma wine but with a respectful nod to old-world Loire traditions.
 It’s practically vibrating with fruit, with many of the more vegetal and earthy notes banished to the background or missing completely, and it offers a soft, almost delicate finish.

 This wine is stupid cheap considering the value it delivers.
-If you’re the kind of wine drinker who loves to score a killer deal and then brag about it while you grill some steaks with the guys, you have a purchase to make.
+If you’re the kind of wine drinker who loves to score a killer deal and then brag about it while you grill some steaks with your bros, you have a purchase to make.

 So what makes this so good?
 For less than $30, you get a masterful French wine created by talented father-son duo of Bernard and Matthieu Baudry.
 The paid focus solely on Cabernet Franc and Chenin Blanc, growing their grapes on 32 hectares of land scattered across Chinon.
 A little limestone clay here, some sand and gravel there—it all comes together seamlessly, thanks to the Baudry’s talents.

 But enough overpromising.
 The proof is in the peppery punch of spice that proves Le Clos Guillot is anything but shy.
 A tart lashing of sour cherry, inky black fruit, and a lengthy finish all make this wine a keeper.
 Drink it down or save it for a decade or so to see how it mellows.

 Out There: Maquis Cabernet Franc, 2014 – $19